javierhndev/Voyager-Reference-Models/PyTorch/computer_vision/classification/torchvision/README.md

   python3 -u main.py --help
   ```

 All the yaml files here use two environment variables: `dataset` and `output`.
 Use them to point the location of the dataset and output folder (Use Ceph).
-Multi-card examples also define a path for the Habana's `Model-References` and a `RUN_PATH` (where the `.yaml` file and `setup.sh` are located).
+Multi-card examples also define a path for a `RUN_PATH` (where the `.yaml` file and `setup.sh` are located).

 Note that the number of epochs for every run has been set to 1 for testing.